shaggyshelar/esp32-wrover-tts/README.md

 Enter the `help` command get a full list of all available commands.
 The following is a sample session of the Console Example where a variety of commands provided by the Console Example are used.
 Note that GPIO15 is connected to GND to remove the boot log output.

 ```
-This is an example of ESP-IDF console component.
 Type 'help' to get the list of commands.
 Use UP/DOWN arrows to navigate through command history.
 Press TAB when typing command name to auto-complete.
 [esp32]> help
-help
-  Print the list of registered commands

 free
+  Get the current size of free heap memory

+heap
-  Get the total size of heap memory available
+  Get minimum size of free heap memory that was available during program execu
+  tion

+version
+  Get version of chip and SDK

 restart
-  Restart the program
+  Software reset of the chip

+tasks
+  Get information about running tasks

 deep_sleep  [-t <t>] [--io=<n>] [--io_level=<0|1>]
   Enter deep sleep mode.
 Two wakeup modes are supported: timer and GPIO.
 If no